ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 >>> {"street": "test street", "state": "NY"}
 ```

-If CSV data was uploaded, each CSV in the zipfile was encrypted using a different nonce so you'll need to follow
+If CSV data was uploaded, each CSV in the zipfile was encrypted using a different nonce, so you'll need to follow
 a similar process for each csv file.